3dfirelab/satOverpass/README.md

 To get satellite overpass at a given location.
+It uses the TLE data from [https://celestrak.org](https://celestrak.org)

 The script `main.py` is set to return the location of
 - SENTINEL-3A